-The Lab Interpretation Course for Nurse Practitioners — trusted by 700+ and counting
+The Lab Interpretation Course for Nurse Practitioners: Trusted by 1,000+ Across North America

 Build confidence in lab interpretation with a step-by-step, evidence-based approach — designed for NPs, open to all healthcare providers